 Sorry for the tree SMACK DAB in the middle of the house.

-It was raining and I didn’t get out of the car, so I had to edit the rearview mirror out of the picture but you get the main idea.
+Sorry for the close-up; it was raining and I didn’t get out of the car, so I had to crop off the rearview mirror, but you get the concept.

-Head a little further south to the town of Glencoe where you will find the church used in the ending scene in the movie Sixteen Candles.
+Continue south to Glencoe, where you will find the church featured in the second to last scene in the film Sixteen Candles.

 The church is located at 263 Park Avenue.